Context Clusters and Query Suggestions at Google

-The patent tells us that context clusters might be triggered when someone is starting a query on a web browser.
-I tried it out, starting a search for “movies” and got a number of suggestions that were combinations of queries, or what seem to be context clusters:
+The patent tells us that context clusters might be triggered when someone starts a query on a web browser.
+So I tried it out, starting a search for “movies,” and got several suggestions that were combinations of queries or what seem to be context clusters:

 The patent says that context clusters would appear before someone began typing, based upon topics and user information such as location.
 So, if I were at a shopping mall that had a movie theatre, I might see Search suggestions for movies like the ones shown here:

 One of those clusters involved “Movies about Business”, which I selected, and it showed me a carousel, and buttons with subcategories to also choose from.
 This seems to be a context cluster: